Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-H2WwaLFOI9Q.md

 ### Transcript

-> let's see anything else mk16 variables coming i don't know probably not i know that there is a technical limitation on the speed of conveyor belts, so at some point technically it's going to be very hard if not impossible to solve but then functionally it's there's a question of does it actually matter that much yeah so
+> let's see anything else mk16 variables coming I don't know probably not I know that there is a technical limitation on the speed of conveyor belts, so at some point technically it's going to be very hard if not impossible to solve but then functionally it's there's a question of does it actually matter that much yeah so